 How To Get from Sacred Valley to Machu Picchu?

-If you plan to visit The Sacred Valley of the Incas and then take the train to Machu Picchu, this is a great idea.
+This is a great idea if you plan to visit The Sacred Valley of the Incas and then take the train to Machu Picchu.
 You must arrive in Ollantaytambo and go to the train station to board the trains to Aguas Calientes town (also known as Machu Picchu Pueblo)

 How Many Days should I spend in Cusco and Sacred Valley?